KrisAirdancer/dungeons-and-dragons/agrifell/c001-campaign-log.md

 - John (Member of the True Cult of the Raven)
 - James (Member of the True Cult of the Raven)
 - Raff Quill
+  - Leader of the True Cult of the Raven.
+  - Killed by Mara in the Stonewood forest East of Middleburry while stealing the Amulet of Light.
 - Tanner Ginn
+  - Second in command of the True Cult of the Raven.
 - Hannah Bris
+  - Wife of John Bris
+  - Resident of Middlebury.
+  - Party rescued her from the Cult of the Raven (rouge faction).
 - John Briss
+  - Husband of Hannah Bris.
+  - Resident of Middleburry.
+  - Met while investigating the whereabouts of the people that were rumoured to be missing.
 - David Chath
+  - Merchant from Middleburry.
+  - Rescued from the Cult fo the Raven by the party.

 **Items**
 - Two sets of purple robes and white sashes of the True Cult of the Raven.